+The authority has entered into a pooled budget arrangement with NHS Coventry and Warwickshire ICB for the commissioning of mental health services for children and young people.
+The s75 agreement for Commissioning of Mental Health Services was agreed in 2018/19.

-The S75 agreement for the Commissioning of Mental Health Services was agreed in 2018/19.
-The pooled resources total £4.4 million (£4.5 million in 2021/22) with any surplus or deficits remaining within the pool, to be allocated by agreement with the Partnership Board.
+Warwickshire County Council acts as the lead commissioning partner within the pooled arrangement.
+The pooled resources totalled £4.6 million in 2023/24 (£4.4 million in 2022/23).
+Any surplus or deficits remaining within the pool, are allocated in agreement with the Partnership Board.